"Every experience is unrepeatable" -Italo Calvino

 Time: All day

 Today was a Creative Saturday with Lita.
 We were working on digital art over at her apartment.
 There are always great experiences and special moments when Lita and I are together.
 On those days when I am at her apartment, I always have a sense of calm and peace.
 Lita's apartment is filled with calming colors, she has a peaceful view and it's quiet.
 That fleeting experience of an in-between moment came while we were at Champ's having lunch.
 We talked about the oil spill and all of the wildlife it's affecting.
-I told Lita the story of Olivia, a bird-loving little girl and artist who decided to sell her drawings and paintings to help raise money to save the wildlife she loves so much.
+I told Lita the story of

 Olivia, who was profiled on the CBS Evening News was shown walking down the beach with her mother.
 She stopped, picked up a bird feather, saw that it was covered in oil and broke down in tears.
 As did both Lita and I when I shared the story with her.
 It was an experience of shared sadness that we had in that fleeting moment, in between the joys and frustrations of creating digital paintings.